 Exercise 3: Cluster the words

-Instruction: Classify the words into two groups according to whether they are animals or actions and objects related to pet care.
+Instruction: Classify the words into two groups depending on whether they refer to domestic animals or actions and objects related to their care and daily routine.

 Exercise 4: Translate and use in a sentence